junxit/us-congress-bills-112/bill.md

   >       - **(ii)** if the manifest is electronically submitted, State authority to access paper printout copies of the manifest from the system; and
   >       - **(iii)** access to all publicly available information contained in the manifest.
   >   - **(2)** *Effective date of regulations* Any regulation promulgated by the Administrator under paragraph (1) and in accordance with section 3003 relating to electronic manifesting of hazardous waste shall take effect in each State as of the effective date specified in the regulation.
-  >   - **(3)** *Administration* The Administrator shall carry out regulations promulgated under this subsection in each State unless the State program is fully authorized to carry out those regulations in lieu of the Administrator.
+  >   - **(3)** *Administration* The Administrator shall carry out regulations promulgated under this subsection in each State unless the State program is fully authorized to carry out such regulations in lieu of the Administrator.
   > - **(h)** *Requirement of compliance with respect to certain States* In any case in which the State in which waste is generated, or the State in which waste will be transported to a designated facility, requires that the waste be tracked through a hazardous waste manifest, the designated facility that receives the waste shall, regardless of the State in which the facility is located—
   >   - **(1)** complete the facility portion of the applicable manifest;
   >   - **(2)** sign and date the facility certification; and
   >   - **(3)** submit to the system a final copy of the manifest for data processing purposes.
+  > - **(i)** *Authorization for start-up activities* There are authorized to be appropriated $2,000,000 for each of fiscal years 2013 through 2015 for start-up activities to carry out this section, to be offset by collection of user fees under subsection (c) such that all such appropriated funds are offset by fees as provided in subsection (c).

 - **(b)** *Conforming amendment* The table of contents of the Solid Waste Disposal Act (42 U.S.C.
 6901) is amended by inserting at the end of the items relating to subtitle C the following: